bacionejs/byte-armada/README.md

 ---

-## 🌌 Backgrounds

-I experimented with many background ideas: shooting stars, moving stars, blinking stars, terrain...

-But in the end I just chose a **blue mist at the bottom** and some stars of different color and different size — for a total of **five lines of code**.

----

 ## 🔇 Sound

-I really wanted to put sound into the game.

 Last year's game had voice, explosions, laser sounds, and music.

-But after many long sidequests, I decided **not to have anything**.

-Part of the problem is that when the game is constantly shooting, it ends up just being a droning sound — almost as if you could have put a backtrack on the game without it tied to logic.
+But, part of the problem is that when the game is constantly shooting, it ends up just being a droning sound — almost as if you could have put a backtrack on the game without it tied to logic.

 ---